shantanuj/shantanuj.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm a research engineer at A*STAR Singapore's [Social and Cognitive Computing Department](https://www.a-star.edu.sg/ihpc/ihpc-research-capabilities/social-cognitive-computing).
+I'm Shantanu (or Shan for short).
+I work as a research engineer at A*STAR Singapore's [Social and Cognitive Computing Department](https://www.a-star.edu.sg/ihpc/ihpc-research-capabilities/social-cognitive-computing).

 I'm interested in building AI models that, given environmental scenes or textual passages, can:
 1. 'Understand' and 'reason' on them with human-level capabilities to answer relevant questions in a **reliable** and **interpretable** manner.